-Top ADHD Planners for Adults (That Actually Work)
+Best ADHD Friendly Planners for Adults That Actually Work

 Regular planners fail ADHD brains for one simple reason: they’re not built for us. 🧠 Most are designed for people who think in straight lines and always remember what time it is.
 ADHD planning is messy, cyclical, and full of “oops I forgot” moments.

-That’s why I pulled together this guide to the top ADHD planners for adults — the ones real ADHDers actually use and love.
+That’s why I pulled together this guide to the top planners for adults with ADHD — the ones real ADHDers actually use and love.
 Think of this as a buffet of options: structured, flexible, colorful, minimal.
-You’ll also see the ones I consider the best ADHD planners for adults after testing (and abandoning) more planners than I care to admit.
+You’ll also see the ones I consider the best ADHD friendly planners after testing (and abandoning) more planners than I care to admit.

 Whether you’re a sticker-happy creative or a “just give me three boxes to write in” minimalist, there’s something here to help your brain feel a little less like 47 browser tabs all screaming for attention.